CIOSC/.github/profile/README.md

 Contribute to our flagship conformity assessment schemes in the pinned respositories below.

-Visit our home page at <https://ciostrategycouncil.com/>
+Visit our home page at <https://ciostrategycouncil.com/> and become a member.